If you write really long articles in WordPress, it can very helpful to have a table of contents at the top of the post.

 One thing to notice is that you can override the global settings of Easy Table of Contents per post.
 This provides even more flexibility since you can customize each one of the content tables to your specific needs.

-The Easy Table of Contents plugin inserts a content table into your WordPress posts.
-Each link of the list takes the reader to that section of the article by using an animated scroll effect.
+Both PublishPress Blocks and the Easy Table of Contents plugin can insert a content table into your WordPress posts.
+Each link of the list takes the reader to that section of the article.
 This is very useful on particularly long articles because it helps visitors get a clear overview of the whole text.